cakelord/Hello-world/README.md

-# Build Scientific Ladder for Windows
+# Shadowsocks and Vps for Windows
 * Step1:
 How to request a vps.
 * Step2: